-LAWS1071 Micro Economics L Т Ρ S J С Course Type:C ompulsory Disciplinary Paper 2 2 0 0 0 4
+LAWS1071 Micro Economics L Т Р S J С Course Type:C Course Type:Compulsory Disciplinary Paper 1 0 0 0 4

 This course is designed to provide a comprehensive knowledge of principles of economics.

 - To expose the students to the basic principles of micro economic theory. - The students will be taught to look at the behaviour of the consumer. - This chapter is designed to provide an objective and sound training in micro economics theory to formally analyze the behaviour of individual agents. - The course provides an insight into the behaviour of the producer and also covers the cost and factor pricing. - To appreciate the behaviour of different competitive firms.